touchlab/Stately/README.md

 # Stately

-Stately is a state utility library to support some multithreading features in Kotlin Multiplatform
+Stately is a state utility library to facilitate the Native side of Kotlin Multiplatform.

+The library consists of some useful expect/actual definitions, as well as a set of multithreaded collection classes that will allow multithreaded mutation in Kotlin/Native.

 Kotlin/Native has a fairly different model of concurrency than what JVM developers are used to.
 This includes very different rules around sharing state.
 These rules are intended to reduce the likelihood of concurrency related issues.

 One of the rules is that shared state is immutable.
 While generally a good idea, some shared state mutability is also pretty useful.
 Kotlin/Native provides a set of Atomics to allow for some state to be changed in a safe way.
-Stately provides some utilities on top of the Atomics.
-Most notably shared collections.
+Stately provides a set of collection classes that use Atomics under the hood to function.

 The documentation here is about the structure, or the *what* of the library.
 A follow on blog post will talk a bit more about the *why*.